getappmap/appmap-js/docs/guides/configuring-analysis.md

 A `hash` of the finding is computed from the finding properties that are most important and characteristic.
 The hash is used implement a critical feature of AppMap Analysis - de-duplication.
 De-duplication serves two purposes:

-1) A finding may occur many times within a set of AppMaps.
+1) A finding may occur many times within a set of AppMap Diagrams.
 As a user, you're only interested in unique findings, therefore the hash can be used to de-duplicate the findings and present a minimal data set.
 2) Findings can be managed and triaged in the [AppMap Server](https://app.land) UI.
 For example, a finding can be deferred to prevent that finding from holding up a build or pull request.
 If the finding occurs again in the future, the hash is used to recognize that the finding has already been found, triaged - therefore the finding is not reported as new, and does not block the build or need to be re-triaged.